Medico-Mind/rolldown-compression/README.md

 `sectionSize` is the target number of bytes each brotli worker thread compresses when a large input is split across the native worker pool; inputs at least twice `sectionSize` take the multithreaded path.
 It defaults to two windows (`2^(windowBits + 1)` bytes) — 8 MiB and multithreading from 16 MiB at the default window — because sections much smaller than the window lose too many cross-section matches.
 Smaller sections finish large files faster at a slight cost in compression ratio.

+**`windowBits` is the main speed/ratio dial.** It sets the brotli sliding window (`2^windowBits` bytes) — how far back a match can be found — and, through the `sectionSize` default above, how large a file has to be before it is split across threads. **Lowering it makes compression faster in two ways at once and costs compression ratio**: a smaller window is cheaper to search, *and* it drops the split threshold to `2^(windowBits + 2)` bytes, so big bundles are cut into sections sooner and finish on more cores (`windowBits: 20` splits from 4 MiB instead of 16 MiB).
+On the [benchmark](#synthetic-benchmark) fixtures, `windowBits: 20` takes brotli quality 11 from 10.08s to 6.48s.
+Raising it does the reverse: better ratio, less parallelism, slower builds.

+The size penalty depends entirely on how far apart your content's repetitions are: it is real on production bundles (repeated vendor copies, inlined assets, source maps), but on those synthetic fixtures — whose matches are nearly all short-range — it stays within 0.1%, and there `windowBits: 20` even came out marginally *smaller*. **Measure your own output before shipping a lower window** — decoders also allocate the window the stream declares, and above 24 bits brotli needs the large-window extension that browsers do not implement, hence the 10–24 range.
+The default `22` matches `BROTLI_DEFAULT_WINDOW`, i.e. what `node:zlib` and the `brotli` CLI emit.

 ## How it works

 - The plugin hooks **`generateBundle`**, while all chunks and assets are still in memory — no filesystem round-trip.
 Eligible files (filter + threshold) are sent to the native module as **one batched FFI call per build**; results are emitted with `emitFile`.